10 Chart Types

 Open the file.

-Give the values for turnover and market share a proper format.
+Format the values for turnover and market share appropriately.

-A good layout of the source data ensures that you also get a good format in the chart.
+Proper formatting of the source data ensures proper formatting in the chart.

 Select any cell in the data area.

-Choose Insert > Insert Scatter (XY) or Bubble Chart (group Charts) > 3-D Bubble.
+Choose Insert > Insert Scatter (XY) or Bubble Chart (Charts group) > 3-D Bubble.

 Make the following changes: